Organique0/worse-discord/README.md

 I don't know why I did not just inspect the page sooner to see that the sidebar was there the whole time but luckily I did after all.

+strigify != stringifyUrl.
+Even if they look similar.
+Another hour wasted.